-Norwich University’s College of Graduate and Continuing Studies offers 12 master’s degrees, five bachelor’s degree completion programs as well as certificate and enrichment programs.
+Norwich University’s College of Graduate and Continuing Studies offers several master’s degrees and bachelor’s degree completion programs as well as certificate and enrichment programs.
 Designed to accommodate students’ varied work schedules and lifestyles, our programs are delivered through a virtual and highly interactive learning platform that connects Norwich’s exceptional faculty and curricula to students across the country and around the world.

 Dean Clements began his Norwich career in 1987 as a criminal justice professor and was among the first Norwich professors to integrate online instruction and web-based resources into his teaching.
 In 1999, he piloted a mobile computing initiative with undergraduate criminal justice majors and was subsequently involved in developing the online graduate program model, which today serves several thousand students across 12 master’s degree programs, six bachelor’s degree completion program, and a variety of certificate and enrichment programs.

 Dean Clements is the former president of both the Northeast Academy of Criminal Justice Sciences and the Justice Research and Statistics Association.
 He currently serves as co-editor of Justice Research and Policy and most recently completed a term as an appointed delegate to the JRSA executive committee.
 He received his BS from Clarkson University and his MA and PhD in sociology from the University of Delaware.